La Center School District Logo

 IEP content includes:

-12. The procedures by which parents/guardians will be notified of the use of isolation or restraint or a restraint device on their student.
+• The procedures by which parents/guardians will be notified of the use of isolation or restraint or a restraint device on their student (see 3246P).
+If a student is placed in an authorized entity under RCW 28A.155.060, the IEP will specify any additional procedures required to ensure the authorized entity fully complies with state restraint and isolation laws.

 Use of isolation, restraint and restraint devices: